-Express Entry is an immigration system which selects skilled workers to Canada under Federal Economic programs.
+Express Entry is an immigration management system which selects skilled workers to Canada under Federal Economic programs.

 QUALIFYING UNDER A FEDERAL ECONOMIC PROGRAM: